-Bats flying or swarming on the wall is a quick and easy paper craft to make, it transforms your wall and perhaps your home instantly for a spooky Halloween ambiance.
+Bats flying wall decor is a quick and easy paper craft to make, it transforms your wall and perhaps your home instantly for a spooky Halloween ambiance.
 How quick is it?
 It takes about 1 hour with most of the time spends on cutting out the bats.
 How easy is it?
-All you need to do is trace, cut, bend and stick.
+All you need to do is trace, cut, bend, and stick.

 Inspired by the butterfly wall that I did for my daughter, I enlarged the bat template from the Halloween pillow I made last year and taadaa….
 A Bat Swarming Wall is created.
 You may also hang the bats on the tree branches.

-More Halloween crafts to be added soon for the whole October month.
+More Halloween crafts are to be added soon for the whole of October month.
 Stay tuned!!!

 - Bat templates

 - a.
 Download the bat templates here or by clicking the picture.

 b.
 Open it in Adobe reader (not in a web browser) to get the correct scale.